Large-Sample Properties of the Synthetic Control Method under Selection on Unobservables: SC method

+By definition, $\tau$ is the in-sample average effect on the treated, a natural target in many applications.
+Our theoretical results describe the behavior of the error $\hat \tau - \tau$ in large samples.

-The first part of this assumption is typical in econometric panel data analysis, going back at least to \citet{chamberlain1984panel}, and is commonly made in the recent literature on the DiD estimators (e.g., \citealp{abadie2005semiparametric,callaway2021difference}).
-In light of this assumption, we can drop the subscript $i$ when we state the properties of a generic observation.
-The second part of Assumption (\ref{as:sel}) allows for rich selection patterns based on permanent heterogeneity $\eta$ and information on the past.
+Our next assumption describes the features of the data-generating process (DGP) that restrict the underlying sampling and assignment processes.
+The first part of this assumption assumes that the potential outcomes, treatment indicators, and an unobserved unit-level characteristic $\eta_i$ are sampled randomly from some population.
+This restriction is typical in econometric panel data analysis, going back at least to \citet{chamberlain1984panel}, and is commonly made in the recent literature on the DiD estimators (e.g., \citealp{abadie2005semiparametric,callaway2021difference}).
+In light of this assumption, we will often drop the subscript $i$ when discussing the properties of a generic observation.
+The second part of the assumption allows for rich selection patterns based on unobserved heterogeneity $\eta$ and information on the past.
 This latent unconfoundedness assumption is commonly imposed in causal models for panel data (e.g., \citealp{arkhangelsky2022doubly}).
-The key difference between that setting and our setup is that $X$ contains information on past outcomes, which implies that it is not a strictly exogenous covariate.\footnote{See \cite{arellano2003panel} for a textbook discussion of strict exogeneity.} Assumption \ref{as:sel} also imposes a weak overlap restriction on $\pi$, in particular, implying that $\eta \ne D$.
-It is an identification assumption that guarantees that if $\eta$ were observed, it would have been possible to solve the selection problem by appropriately reweighting the control units.
+The key difference between that setting and our setup is that $X$ contains information on past outcomes, which implies that it is not a strictly exogenous covariate.\footnote{See \cite{arellano2003panel} for a textbook discussion of strict exogeneity.} Finally, we also impose a weak overlap restriction on the treatment probabilities.
+This restriction implies that $\eta_i \ne D_i$.
+It is an identification assumption that guarantees that if $\eta_i$ were observed, it would have been possible to solve the selection problem by appropriately reweighting the control units. \begin{assumption} \textsc{(Sampling and Selection)}\\ (a) unit-level outcomes $\left\{\qty(X_i(0), X_{i}(1), Y_{i}(0), Y_{i}(1), D_i, \eta_i)\right\}_{i=1}^n$ are i.i.d.; (b) $ D_i \independent Y_i(0)\Bigl|\, \eta_i, X_i$, and $\pi_i := \E[D_i| \eta_i, X_i]$ belongs to $(0,1)$ with probability 1. \end{assumption}

 Without further restrictions, the second part of Assumption \ref{as:sel} has no empirical content.
 In particular, it is trivially satisfied by defining $\eta := Y(0)$, which is partially unobserved.
 To attach meaning to $\eta$, we need to connect it to observables, which we do with our next assumption.
 First, we define the conditional expectation of the outcome and the corresponding error: